djessich/lambda4j/README.md

 ## Maven Dependency

-Lambda4j can be obtained using maven by adding the following dependency to your project.
+To add Lambda4j as dependency using Maven, use the following:

 ```xml
 <dependency>